What research categories are eligible for an Expedited Category Review?

 (9) Continuing review of research, not conducted under an investigational new drug application or investigational device exemption where categories 2-8 do not apply but the IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified.

 Note that the different activities listed under each of these categories of research, does not automatically deem these projects as minimal risk simply because they are presented here.
 Providing an exhaustive list of all of the possible research activities eligible for expedited review would be, well, “exhausting.”
 The activities presented here only indicate that a significant portion of these types of research activities could be eligible for review through expedited review procedures.
 In addition, this eligibility also depends on whether or not the specific circumstances surrounding the proposed research activities involves no more than minimal risk to the participating subjects.
-Decisions regarding eligibility for expedited review will be made on a case-by-case basis, by the OReC and the IRB chair.
+Decisions regarding eligibility for expedited review will be made on a case-by-case basis, by the North Texas Regional IRB.